caarlos0/env/README.md

 and `0` for `int`s.

 By default, slice types will split the environment value on `,`; you can change this behavior by setting the `envSeparator` tag.

+## Custom Parser Funcs

+If you have a type that is not supported out of the box by the lib, you are able to define and pass custom parsers (and their associated `reflect.Type`) to the `env.ParseWithFuncs()` function.

+In addition to accepting the struct ref (same as `Parse()`), this function also accepts a `env.CustomParsers` arg that under the covers is a `map[reflect.Type]env.ParserFunc`.

+To see what this looks like in practice, take a look at the [commented block in the example](https://github.com/caarlos0/env/blob/master/examples/first.go#L37-L41).

 ## Required fields